litianqi/LL3D/Documentation/Architecture Specification.md

 ## Error Handling

+- Logic Error

-- For errors presumably detectable before the program executes, such as violations of logical preconditions or class invariants:
+Errors that are a consequence of faulty logic within the program such as violating logical preconditions or class invariants and may be preventable.

-  - If we want the error handling code only work in debug mode: use ASSERT.
+If you want the client side handle it, or see it even in release version, use std::logic_error.
+Else (client cann't handle it, and only see it in debug version), use ASSERT.

-  - Else: use std::logic_error hierarchy.(sparely)
-- For errors presumably detectable only when the program executes: use std::runtime_error hierarchy.
-- When you do not think there is an error, but you want check it anyway: use ASSERT.
+- Domain Error

+Errors that are due to events beyond the scope of the program and can not be easily predicted.

+Use std::runtime_error.

 ## Singleton Problem